 These conditions include changing economic cycles that affect demand for investment and banking products.
-These cycles are also influenced by global political events, such as terrorist acts, war (including the war in Ukraine) and other hostilities, as well as by market-specific events, such as shifts in consumer confidence and consumer spending, the rate of unemployment, industrial output, labour or social unrest and political uncertainty.
+These cycles are also influenced by global political events, such as terrorist acts, war (including the war in Ukraine or Gaza) and other hostilities, as well as by market-specific events, such as shifts in consumer confidence and consumer spending, the rate of unemployment, industrial output, labour or social unrest and political uncertainty.

 The Bank's business activities are dependent on the level of banking, finance and financial services required by its customers.
 In particular, levels of borrowing depend on customer confidence, employment trends, state of the economy and market interest rates at each time.
-The current environment in Iceland is characterised by a high interest rate environment which results in interest-earning assets generating a higher yield upon borrowing and refinancing and securities held also generating a higher level of interest income compared to an environment characterised by low interest levels.
+The current environment in Iceland is characterised by a high interest rate environment which results in interest-earning assets generating a higher yield upon borrowing and refinancing and securities held also generating a higher level of interest income compared to an environment characterised by low interest levels, but also increased risk of defaults on loans.